google/security-research/kernelctf/rules.md

   * `original.tar.gz`

-    * Only required for 0-day submissions, contains the original exploit which was hashed at the initial stage submission.
+    * Required, contains the original exploit.
+Its hash must match the one submitted initially via the form (this hash cannot be modified later).

   * `metadata.json`